 While Google holds a monopoly in most search markets around the world, Korea is one of a few exceptions.
 Based on different sources of data, the search engine market share of Google in this market is about 75% to 80% while Naver holds between 15% and 30% of the South Korean search market.
 It is followed by Bing and Daum (another Korean search engine).

 In a survey published in July 2020 on Statista on which search engines Korean people used in the past 4 weeks, Naver ranked the top, with 92% of respondents using it within a month.
 Google was in second place with 69%.

 The reason why Naver is becoming more and more preferred in Korea is that Naver’s search algorithm is built around the Korean language and culture, giving Korean people more desirable search results in their native language than Google.
 In fact, many people only use Google when needing to search for information in foreign languages such as English, Spanish, etc.

-Due to the search behaviour of Korean internet users, it is a must that your company take the search engine factor into consideration to gain better rankings and online presence.
+Due to the search behavior of Korean internet users, it is a must that your company takes the search engine factor into consideration to gain better rankings and online presence.

 5. Other Korean Localization Details and Locale Specifics

 Below is the checklist of Korean localization details you should consider: